Classical Multidimensional Scaling on Metric Measure Spaces: Generalized cMDS on metric measure spaces

-The most basic example of an mm-space is $\star$, the metric measure space consisting of a single point.
+The most basic example of an mm-space is $\star$, the mm-space consisting of a single point.
 Another family of examples comes from compact Riemannian manifolds endowed with their geodesic distances and normalized volume measures.

 \begin{example} For any $d\geq 2$, we consider the standard unit $(d-1)$-dimensional sphere